awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 )
 ```
 To port this Lambda function for execution on an AWS Greengrass core, replace the `import boto3` statement with the `import greengrasssdk`, as shown in the following snippet:
+The AWS Greengrass Core SDK only supports sending MQTT messages with QoS = 0\.

 ```
 import greengrasssdk